-This Autumn, Victorinox Swiss Army will start selling its new Maverick GS Dual Time featuring, as the name implies, a second time-zone indicator sometimes referred to as GMT.
+This Autumn, Victorinox Swiss Army will start selling its new Maverick GS Dual Time collection featuring a second time-zone indicator sometimes referred to as “GMT.”
 While the brand, whose founder invented the Swiss knife as we know it, tries to leap into an “entry luxury” category, it keeps introducing a lot more affordable models catering to the customers with their budgets fixed below the $600 mark.

 One of the recent interesting entries from the Swiss brand is the new Victorinox Swiss Army Maverick GS (Grand Sport), which is powered by the Swiss-made Ronda 6203.B quartz movement.